sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 	message = "Job Execution Completed."
 	restworkflowcontext.outSuccess(9, title="Success", text=message)

-Executing the application
+Executing the Application
 ------------------

-Once you run the application, it uses **Jupyter Notebook** connection to submit and print the response back from Jupyter Notebook to Sparkflows UI.
+When you run the application, it uses the Jupyter Notebook connection to submit and print the response back from the Jupyter Notebook to the Fire Insights UI.

-* Introduction Stage is displayed as below.
-Click on **Get Started** button to move to the next stage.
+* The **Introduction Stage** is displayed below.
+Click on the Get Started button to proceed to the next stage.

   .. figure:: ../../_assets/jupyter/example-app-2-3.png
      :alt: jupyter
      :width: 60%

-* Select-Operation Stage is displayed as below.
-User can select below options based on the action needs to be performed:
+* The **Select-Operation Stage** is displayed below.
+Users can select from the following options based on the action they need to perform:

-  * **Profiling of Transaction Data** to perform Data Profiling to view Summary Statistics of the dataset, to view null values present in the dataset and so on.
+  * **Profiling of Transaction Data** to perform data profiling and view summary statistics of the dataset, as well as to check for null values.
-  * **Model Training and Prediction** to train model and perform churn prediction.
+  * **Model Training and Prediction** to train a model and perform churn prediction.

-  After making the selection click on **Run** button to execute the notebook.
+  After making the selection, click on the **Run** button to execute the notebook.

   .. figure:: ../../_assets/jupyter/example-app-2-4.png
      :alt: jupyter
      :width: 60%